 This is crucial to understand.
 In the Alexa Account Linking procedure everything is managed by their services, this means you never get to see the refresh token.

 What you get is the temporary access token that you can use to make API calls.
-This provides an extra security for the users because it leaves developers with a limited access to the user’s data.
+This provides extra security for the users because it leaves developers with limited access to the user’s data.

 Step 1 - Create a Google Cloud Project